Neotame: Metabolism

-In humans and many other animals like dogs, rats and rabbits, neotame is rapidly, but incompletely absorbed.
+In humans and many other animals like dogs, rats and rabbits, neotame is rapidly but incompletely absorbed.
 Its metabolites are not retained or concentrated in specific tissues.

 In humans at oral doses of about 0.25 mg per kg of bodyweight (mg/kg bw), about 34% is absorbed into blood.
 Pharmacokinetics of oral doses of 0.1–0.5 mg/kg bw are somewhat linear, and at such doses, maximum neotame concentration in blood plasma is reached after about 0.5 hours with a half-life of about 0.75 hours.
 In blood and in body in general, non-specific esterases degrade neotame to de-esterified neotame and methanol, which is the main metabolic pathway in humans.
 De-esterified neotame has a plasma half-life of about 2 hours, and is the main metabolite in plasma.

 In humans, over 80% of the original oral dose is excreted in feces and urine within 48 hours and the rest later.
 About 64% of the original dose is excreted in feces mostly as metabolites.
 Major metabolite in feces is the de-esterified neotame.
 Over 1% of the original dose is excreted in feces as N-(3,3-dimethylbutyl)-L-aspartyl - L - phenylalanine.
 Over 1% is excreted in urine as carnitine conjugate of 3,3-dimethylbutyric acid.
 Other minor metabolites form.

 The major metabolic pathway leads to N-(3,3-dimethylbutyl)-L-aspartyl - L - phenylalanine with a side product of methanol, and the minor pathway happens when the N-(3,3-dimethylbutyl)-L-aspartyl - L - phenylalanine is oxidized into 3,3-dimethylbutyric acid.
 The side products for the minor pathway is methanol, aspartic acid and phenylalanine.

 Methanol from neotame metabolism is insignificant at regulated levels used in foods and in comparison to methanol naturally found in foods.

 Patent

-The patent covering the neotame molecule in the US, 5,480,668, was originally set to expire 7 November 2012, but was extended 973 days by the U.S. Patent and Trademark Office.
+The patent covering the neotame molecule in the US, 5,480,668, was originally set to expire 7 November 2012, but was extended for 973 days by the U.S. Patent and Trademark Office.
 The patent expired on 8 July 2015.